Wicked (2024 film): Filming

-On July 18, it was revealed that with the filming process settled at the newly built Sky Studios Elstree in Borehamwood, England, rehearsals would begin in August with principal photography beginning in November.
+Principal photography was set to commence in June 2022 at Sky Studios Elstree in the United Kingdom.
+In July 2021, Schwartz indicated there were plans to film in Atlanta that year.
+In July 2022, it was revealed that rehearsals for Wicked would start in August, with principal photography beginning in November.
+Grande later revealed her crown fittings for costuming took place in September.
 On December 9, Chu confirmed on Twitter that filming had begun.

-On September 23, Planning Statement, in support of a planning application submitted on behalf of Western Sky Limited, indicated that outdoor filming would occur at a site being developed at Ivinghoe Turf in Ivinghoe, Buckinghamshire, UK.
-Early into filming, paparazzi from The Daily Mail were seen flying over the Munchkinland set by hang glider with GoPro cameras attached to their feet as Ariana Grande and the cast and crew filmed "No One Mourns the Wicked", the opening number of the first film.
-The first pictures of Grande in costume as Glinda were leaked online and sparked anticipation.
-Grande said in an interview for VMan: "I think we were very spoiled to have done this with [Chu].
-It felt like a teeny, little secret student thing – it's intimacy ...
+Early into filming, paparazzi were seen flying over the Munchkinland set in Ivinghoe, England, by hang glider with GoPro cameras attached to their feet, in order to leak photos and videos from the set.
+Grande told VMan: "I think we were very spoiled to have done this with [Chu].
+It felt like a teeny, little secret student thing – it's intimacy...
 It felt so small and private until all of a sudden, we were outside, and the Daily Mail was hand gliding[sic] over our set".

-Shooting was planned to take place between April 6 and July 14, 2023, with principal photography set to wrap with the "One Short Day" sequence on July 25.
-Filming was suspended from July 13 to November 8 due to the 2023 SAG-AFTRA strike.
-Filming resumed on January 24, 2024, and concluded on January 26, lasting 155 days in total.
+Filming was scheduled to wrap in late July 2023.
+Shooting was suspended on July 13 due to the 2023 SAG-AFTRA strike.
+Filming resumed and concluded in January 2024, lasting for 155 days.
+Christopher Scott choreographed the musical numbers.

 The song vocals were recorded live on set at the insistence of Erivo and Grande.
-Academy Award-winning production sound mixer Simon Hayes collaborated with Chu on the recordings of the actors' vocals, using a variation of the same recording techniques that were implemented on Les Misérables.
-Chu also cited Steven Spielberg's 1991 film Hook as inspiration for the large-scale sets and practical effects, including nine million colorful tulips planted on location to surround the Munchkinland set, a paved yellow brick road with real mud and a life-size art deco-inspired train to transport Elphaba and Glinda to the Emerald City, which he called the "Unlimited One".
-Chu also cited the 1998 films Pleasantville and The Truman Show as influences on how both Wicked and Wicked: For Good thematically portray the Land of Oz, saying, "It helps create this idea of the rebelliousness that this new younger generation are discovering ...
+Chu cited Steven Spielberg's 1991 film Hook as inspiration for the large-scale sets and practical effects, including nine million colorful tulips planted on location to surround the Munchkinland set, a paved yellow brick road with real mud, and a life-size art deco-inspired train to transport Elphaba and Glinda to the Emerald City.
+Chu also cited the 1998 films Pleasantville and The Truman Show as influences on how both Wicked and Wicked: For Good thematically portray the Land of Oz, saying, "It helps create this idea of the rebelliousness that this new younger generation are discovering...
 How far will that take everybody in Oz throughout the course of the whole story of both movies?
 It's an awakening of a generation.
 You start to see the truth about things that maybe you were taught differently."
-The interior of the wizard's castle was inspired by Hans Poelzig's Großes Schauspielhaus.
+The interior of the Wizard's castle was inspired by Hans Poelzig's Großes Schauspielhaus.